pnpm/pnpm.io/docs/faq.md

 ## `pnpm` does not work with <YOUR-PROJECT-HERE>?

 In most cases it means that one of the dependencies require packages not declared in `package.json`.
 It is a common mistake caused by flat `node_modules`.
-If this happens, this is an erro in the dependency and the dependency should be fixed.
+If this happens, this is an error in the dependency and the dependency should be fixed.
 That might take time though, so pnpm supports workarounds to make the buggy packages work.

 ### Solution 1

 One of the solutions is to use [hooks](#hooks) for adding the missing dependencies to the package's `package.json`.

 An example was [Webpack Dashboard](https://github.com/pnpm/pnpm/issues/1043) which wasn't working with `pnpm`.
-Notice, it has been since resolved such that it works with `pnpm` now.
+It has since been resolved such that it works with `pnpm` now.

 It used to throw an error: